Directors Dilemma: Unreported Knowledge

 Winsome is a director of a large listed company.
 She has a strong track record in M&A advisory work and is now embarking on a non-executive career.
 She is finding the ‘hands off’ aspects of the role quite challenging as she is instinctively and by training a detail-focused manager.
 She has been mentoring one of the young analysts at the company and recently helped him by reviewing a report that he was asked to prepare for the board.

-The report concerned an acquisition that had been thoroughly analysed and was a compelling proposition due to a strong strategic fit and an advantageous price.
+The report concerned an acquisition that had been thoroughly analyzed and was a compelling proposition due to a strong strategic fit and an advantageous price.
 The only negatives were:

-1- The long standing employees who would have very high redundancy and retirement costs.
+1- The long-standing employees would have very high redundancy and retirement costs.

 Winsome is concerned because the report covered these issues and called for the board to discuss and decide on a course of action.
 She has now received her ‘official’ version of the report in her board papers and all references to the suspicious payments have been edited out.
 Her mentee, when questioned, informed her that the CEO insisted on the edits as it was a small issue with a small part of the target company and the board was only to focus on the big picture.

 Winsome is worried that if she says anything she will get her mentee into trouble but also that if she doesn’t say something the board could approve an acquisition that would later cause embarrassment and possibly worse.
 What should she do?